 The comprehensive plan is considered to be a flexible guide to decision making rather than an inflexible blueprint for development.
-The decisions reflected in it regarding the location of different land uses were based on existing knowledge of the characteristics and expressed priorities of Platteville leaders and its people and anticipated growth and development patterns.
+The decisions reflected in it regarding the location of different land uses were based on existing knowledge of land characteristics, expressed priorities of the leaders and residents of Platteville, and anticipated growth and development patterns.
 As this knowledge or comprehension of these and other factors expands and makes existing proposals undesirable, then the plan should be amended.